keithhorbin/sql-challenge/README.md

 #### Data Analysis

-Queried the database for the following questions, approaches included joins, group by, order by, and extracts to derive accurate and meaningful results:
+Queried the database for the following questions, approaches included joins, group by, order by, and extracts to derive accurate and meaningful insights:

 - List the following details of each employee: employee number, last name, first name, gender, and salary.
 - List employees who were hired in 1986.